John C. West

-John Carl West Sr. (August 27, 1922 – March 21, 2004) was a U.S. Democratic Party politician who served as the 109th Governor of South Carolina from 1971 to 1975.
+John Carl West Sr. (August 27, 1922 – March 21, 2004) was a U.S. Democratic Party politician who served as the 109th governor of South Carolina from 1971 to 1975.
 He served as United States Ambassador to Saudi Arabia from 1977 to 1981.

 Early life

 West was born in Camden, South Carolina and grew up in the farming community of Charlotte Thompson near Camden.
 The following May, his father, along with seventy-six other persons, was killed in a fire at the nearby Cleveland School.
 His mother and maternal grandmother escaped unharmed from the fire.

 In 1942, he West graduated from The Citadel with a bachelor's degree in political science.
 After graduation, he enlisted in the United States Army as an intelligence officer during World War II, assigned to stateside service.

 Political career

-Following the war, West earned a law degree from the University of South Carolina in 1946.
+Following the war, West earned a law degree from the University of South Carolina School of Law in 1946.
 From 1948 to 1952, he served on the state Highway Commission.
 In 1954, he coordinated the unsuccessful U.S. Senate candidacy of Edgar A. Brown, who lost in a write-in campaign waged by former Governor Strom Thurmond.

 From 1955 to 1967, West served in the state senate.
 He was assigned to several committees which studied public school curriculum, investigated activities of the Communist Party of the United States of America, monitored the state Development Board, examined state support for the nursing profession and junior colleges, and recommended revisions to the state constitution.